-For example, some organizations may be interested in understanding the prevalence of different types of GBV in affected communities in order to design responsive programming based on the most common forms of violence affecting that community; while others may want to understand the locations where GBV most commonly occurs in order to institute protection activities in those areas; and still other organizations may be more focused on the effect or impact that their programming is having on the lives of women and girls within the affected community, or on learning how to make their programs more effective and efficient.
+For example, some organizations may be interested in understanding the prevalence of different types of GBV in affected communities to design responsive programming, while others may want to understand the locations where GBV most commonly occurs in order to institute protection activities in those areas.
+Other organizations may be more focused on the effect or impact that their programming is having on the lives of women and girls within the affected community, or they may wish to learn how to make their programs more effective and efficient.
 No matter what the specific aim is, be sure you understand clearly what you want to achieve and that you can articulate it in a clear and concise statement.

 After deciding what it is you want to know and before beginning data collection activities, you should also consider how necessary this information would be to improve the lives of women and girls.
 Extremely vulnerable populations - such as refugees - are often subjected to many data collection activities (assessments, surveys, interviews, focus group discussions, etc.).
-Because there is little information on these populations and often even less on the impact of programs that aim to improve their lives, additional research, monitoring and/or evaluations can be useful but must be considered carefully.
-Is the overall objective something that you need to know (to improve your programming, advocate for further funding for GBV programs, design new programs), or is it just nice to know?
+Additional research and/or M&E activities can be useful but must be considered carefully.
+Is the overall objective something that you need to know

+(to improve your programming, advocate for further funding for GBV programs, design new programs), or is it just nice to know?